1aron/aronrepo/packages/aronrepo/README.md

 npm init -w ./packages/a
 ```

-After all, packages are configured, including dependencies, run `npm i` in the root directory to install dependencies in all workspaces and root.
+When the package is ready, including the dependencies setup, run `npm i` in the project root directory to install all dependencies, including the workspaces.

 ## `aron pack [entryPaths...]`

 Packing your TypeScript and CSS packages with zero configuration.
-Built on top of [esbuild](https://esbuild.github.io/).

 [Check out the available options here for now](https://github.com/1aron/aronrepo/blob/beta/packages/aronrepo/src/commands/pack.ts#L17-L25)